 After you open the voice typing tool, ensure that the typing button actually appears.
 Just like any software, you will come across malfunctions and this should not deter you from trying again and again.
-There are instances where you will open the voice typing tab and the voice recording button doesn’t appear.
-All you have to do in this instance is to close your Google Docs and open it again.
+Sometimes you will open the voice typing tab and the voice recording button doesn’t appear.
+All you have to do is to close your Google Docs and open it again.

 6. Ensure your microphone is turned on and your language is set

-Anytime you want to use the Google Docs voice typing tool, you should always make sure that your microphone is on and working.
-The working part is the most paramount because it might be on and not working so you must ensure that your microphone actually works and works well.
+Anytime you want to use the Google Doc’s voice typing tool, always make sure that your microphone is on and working.
+The working part is the most paramount because it might be on and not working, so you must ensure that your microphone actually works and works well.
 Devices and microphones vary, so check your computer manual for instructions.
-Microphone settings are typically in the System Preferences on a Mac, or the Control Panel on a PC.”
+Microphone settings are typically in the System Preferences on a Mac or the Control Panel on a PC.”

 As I mentioned this voice typing tool is compatible with a lot of different languages inclusion of accents and dialects.
 How cool is that?
 I’ll let you judge once you start using it.
 Be sure to always select the language you want to voice type.
 Use the drop-down menu on the recording button to select the language you’ll be speaking in.